anonfoxer/FlumeBot/README.md

 Now running 24/7!

-# Version 2.2.2
+# Version 2.2.3
 Changes:
-- Fixed &impostor and &serverinfo (the lazy way)
-- Added more copypastas
+- Removed wakeup

 Currently known issues:
 - Some feilds in serverinfo do not work